Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Today I weeded out the volunteer Marigolds that had taken over my flower pots and put them to good use in the coop.
 We have more Marigolds to harvest, when that happens there will be more bags of Marigolds drying in the run.

 Our weather is quickly changing here in Montana.
-We now leavE a heat lamp on at night to keep the chickens safe and warm.
+We now leave a heat lamp on at night to keep the chickens safe and warm.
 The heat lamp is easy to install, but we had another important task to complete before winter sets in.
 We needed to build a heavy barrier around the coop to protect our little flock from hungry predators.

 We were fortunate to get broken (and jagged!) pieces of broken concrete from our neighbors, and they were happy to let us have it!
 I wheeled it back to our field to where the coop sits and began building a barrier around the perimeter of the coop.
 The larger pieces in the back where the solid wall is were a joint effort by hubby and me.
 They are so heavy they had to be lifted by the two of us into the wheelbarrow.